hack3rs.ca network-security

 3. Remediation Workflow and Metrics

-Track time-to-triage, time-to-owner-assignment, time-to-remediation, and percent of overdue items by risk tier.
-These metrics reveal where the process is breaking down.
+Track time-to-triage, time-to-owner-assignment, time-to-remediation, and the percentage of overdue items by risk tier.
+Those metrics surface where the process breaks down: at assignment, at scheduling, at verification, or at follow-up.

 Document exceptions with compensating controls and expiration dates.
-Permanent exceptions without review quietly become accepted risk without real approval.
+Permanent exceptions without review are accepted risk without real approval.
+Every exception is a commitment to revisit and re-evaluate on a defined schedule.

 Normal Behavior